Combining Transformers with Natural Language Explanations: Experimental Setup

 \subsubsection{Setting}

-As for unfairness detection, we consider sentence-level binary classification task for claim detection.
-More precisely, each sentence can either be identified as containing a claim or not.
-To progressively evaluate the benefits of added knowledge, we consider incremental subsets of topics, from 1 up to 4.
-However, differently from the legal domain case study, the memory content drastically increases as the number of topics gets larger, from 130 with a single topic up to 642 with four topics.
-Additionally, the number of claims associated to each evidence is very low (range 1-5).
-Thus, a correct usage of memory and of strong supervision is extremely challenging.
-Moreover, such issue completely hinders the full knowledge scenario with MemBERT, i.e., the one where the model sees the whole memory content, due to memory issues.
-Inevitably, in this scenario there is need to enforce the adoption of a sampling strategy.
+We frame claim detection as a sentence-level binary classification task, where each sentence can either be identified as containing a claim or not.
+To evaluate the benefits of added knowledge, we consider incremental subsets of topics, spanning from 1 up to 4.
+However, differently from the legal domain case study, the memory content dramatically increases as the number of topics gets larger, from 130 with a single topic up to 642 with four topics.
+Additionally, the number of claims associated with each evidence is very low (range 1-5).
+Thus, the correct usage of memory and strong supervision is extremely challenging.
+Moreover, the increased memory size prohibits using all the given knowledge with transformer-based architectures due to hardware limitations.
+Hence, the need to adopt a sampling strategy.
+Specifically, we experiment with a sampled memory size $\bar{M}$ of 10.
+This size is around 2-8\% of the total memory size, depending on the number of considered topics (see Table~\ref{tab:ibm2015_statistics}).
 Given the low amount of samples, models are evaluated via a $k$-fold cross-validation procedure (we chose $k$=4).
-As for unfairness detection, we employed the multi-start technique with 3 repetitions, choosing the best one according to the validation F1-score.
-At training time, models follow the same regularization setup employed for unfair clause detection, by applying early stopping on the validation F1-score.
-Patience is set to 10 for BERT models and 50 for other neural baselines.
-The MANN baseline uses 50-dimensional embeddings, whereas all the other hyper-parameters are identical to the ToS-30 setting.
+All hyper-parameters and training configurations are identical to those described for the ToS-30 setting, except for the MANN baseline, which now uses 50-dimensional embeddings.